Location: Babylon, Long Island, NYS, USA

 In 1914 it was damaged when a trolley from a nearby hamlet overturned onto it.
 Three years later the State Health Department banned the use of public drinking fountains due to health concerns regarding infectious diseases.
 It was removed and a flagpole mounted in its place, and at this point in history the fountain became a lost item.

 A duplicate fountain and statue was discovered in Ligonier, Pennsylvania, and in 2009 a local committee undertook the task of reconstructing the fountain and founded a Facebook page, The Babylon Village Historic Fountain Reconstruction Project.
 Due to fundraising, a Suffolk County grant, and the generosity of the people of Ligonier to permit their fountain to be disassembled and the parts cast into molds; a non-functioning replica of the fountain was reinstalled in front of the Village Historical Society on Main Street.
+The restoration was undertaken by Stewart Iron Works in Kentucky.

 The official unveiling which took place on Memorial Day 2011 mimicked the original ceremony.
 The Mayor of Babylon, Ralph Scordino, thanked Ligonier Borough for its civic dedication, compassion, and commitment to the preservation of American heritage.
 A plaque next to fountain reads: this historical reproduction would not have been possible without the help and cooperation of the people of Ligonier, Pennsylvania.